 Region 3 = Australia, Japan, South Korea, New Zealand, Nepal, Tibet and the rest of the world (excluding Cuba, Iran, Syria, North Korea and the Crimea region)

-Watch out for AIG’s zoning system which is different from others.
+One thing to watch out for is AIG’s zoning system, which is different from others.
 For example, Thailand is counted as a 2nd-tier country, while Australia and Japan are in the most expensive tier, so if you’re going to these countries you’ll pay a LOT more than comparable plans in the market.
 On the flip side of the coin, South America will be an absolute steal.

 There’s a very good reason why AIG Travel Guard Basic is so cheap.
 The coverage is damn jialat. $100,000 for medical coverage borders on risky, $50,000 for evacuation is plain scary, and you won’t get a cent if for death or total permanent disability.
 Avoid it like the plague.